 Level 6 Diploma in Dance Pedagogy

-The Level 6 DDP gives you the chance to pursue your teacher training with the ISTD with a genre-specific qualification regulated at Level 6 of the QCF, which is equivalent in level of demand to the final year of a degree.
-Its total credit value is 213 and its qualification number on the Register of Regulated Qualifications is 600/4269/2.
-Please click here to see the detailed information available on the Register
+The Level 6 DDP gives you the chance to further your teacher training with the ISTD through a genre-specific qualification, which is equivalent to the final year of a degree.

-At Licentiate level you can apply to become an Approved Tutor and work with our Approved Dance Centres in delivering the ISTD initial dance teaching qualifications; DDI and DDE.
+- Apply to become an Approved Tutor with an Approved Dance Centre for the ISTD DDI and DDE

 There are two main routes to gain entry to the programme.